 La Sagrada Familia, A story with a little bit of drama.
 Part I

-If you´re planning to become a tourist in Barcelona there are many aspects to consider.
-When you organize a trip to this wonderful city and its superfamous Basilica de la Sagrada Familia (you MUST do it, of course), many thoughts may cross your mind.
-Choosing the perfect time and date, booking the tour, even looking for restaurants nearby…but what about the history of the place and its magical background?
+If you´re planning to tour in Barcelona, there are so many things to consider.
+While organizing a trip to our wonderful city and its world-famous Basilica de la Sagrada Familia (a MUST-see, of course), you may feel a little overwhelmed with all of the attractions and destinations.
+You’re probably considering the perfect time and date, booking the tour, even looking for restaurants nearby…but what about Barcelona’s rich history and its magical background?

-Yes, I said it, Sagrada Familia is pure MAGIC in so many ways: how it was decided to be built in that specific neighborhood, who funded the construction, the role of Antoni Gaudí, and so on…but mostly why the heck the building is taking that long to be finished?
-Same answer to all questions: DRAMA!
+Yes, I’ll say it: Sagrada Familia is pure MAGIC in so many ways: why that specific neighborhood was chosen for its construction, who funded the construction (and why), the role of Antoni Gaudí, and so on…but, mostly, why the heck is it taking so long to finishing building the structure?
+The answer is a familiar one: DRAMA!
 Put a little bit of drama in your life, and you’ll get hooked on the movie!
 Hahaha

-Once upon a time, there was a guy called Josep Maria Bocabella, a very devoted bookseller from Barcelona city.
-He created a religious association (Complete name: Association of Devotees of Saint Joseph) in 1866.
-After some visits to Loreto and Rome, like someone who makes a route through the clubs of Ibiza, he was illuminated.
-He took a decision to begin the construction of a national church devoted to Saint Joseph and the “Holy Family” (aka la Sagrada Familia) in the outskirts of Barcelona at that time.
+Once upon a time, there was a guy named Josep Maria Bocabella.
+He was a devoted bookseller and Barcelona City native.
+He founded a religious association dubbed Association of Devotees of Saint Joseph in 1866.
+After a few trips to Loreto and Rome, he, like someone who makes a route through the clubs of Ibiza, was inspired.
+He decided to begin construction on a national church devoted to Saint Joseph and the “Holy Family” (aka la Sagrada Familia) in what was the outskirts of Barcelona at that time.
 Sounds crazy, right?
-True story, I must say!
+True story, I promise!

-Consider the scenario, a small but fast-growing city, from the sea towards the mountains, after the walls were demolished in 1854.
-The Industrial Revolution boosting and thousands of farmers leaving the Spanish countryside to work in the textile factories.
-Two social classes, the upper society, and the workers, facing issues about social inequality, riots, wealth, communism, religious disbelief…everything taking place at the same time and place.
-The perfect chaos!
+Consider the scenario: a small but fast-growing city, stretching from the sea towards the mountains after its walls were demolished in 1854.
+The Industrial Revolution was booming, causing thousands of farmers to leave the Spanish countryside for new work in the textile factories.
+Two social classes, the upper society, and the workers were facing issues about social inequality, riots, wealth, communism, and religious disbelief.
+All of this was converging at the same time and place.
+Perfect conditions for chaos!

-Coming back to our main character, Mr. Bocabella, he chose a location in a new area of the city, the Eixample (it means ‘the expansion’), and, after some years, he finally bought a property with the funds and the approval of the 500000 members of his association.
-Not a bad business so far, right?
-But…where is the drama?
+Coming back to our main character, Mr. Bocabella, he chose a location in a newer part of the city, the Eixample (expansion), and, after some time, finally bought some property with the funds and the approval of his association’s 500,000 members.
+Not a bad deal so far, right?
+But…what about the drama?
 Here it comes!
 Drama Number One: The Architect.

-The founder, bookseller, and promoter of Sagrada Familia had picked an architect from the Catholic Church itself, Francisco de Paula Villar.
+The founder, bookseller, and promoter of Sagrada Familia chose an architect from the Catholic Church itself, Francisco de Paula Villar.
 Wait a minute…that’s not Gaudí!
 Where is the world-famous architect?
-It’s like ‘The Crown’…Lady Di does not appear on season one!
+It’s like ‘The Crown’…Lady Di never appears in season one!
 Same for Gaudí!

-Francisco de Paula designed a regular neo-Gothic church, the trendiest style of the time but somehow classic, too classic.
+Francisco de Paula designed a regular neo-Gothic church, the trendy style of his time.
+And yet, it was somehow dated…too dated.
 The first cornerstone of Sagrada Familia was placed on the 19th of March 1882.
-The relationship between Bocabella and de Paula was doomed from the very beginning… there was no chemistry.
-They argued about everything, materials, expenses, style…they were the Kardashians of the 19th Century!
+However, the relationship between Bocabella and de Paula was doomed from the very beginning… there was just no chemistry.
+They argued about pretty much everything, including materials, expenses, style…they were the Kardashians of the 19th Century!
 Hilarious and dramatic at the same time, the architect was kicked out of his own project in October 1883.

-So the next drama to come is…who is going to replace the lead architect?
+And so comes the next round of drama…who is going to replace the lead architect?
 Who is brave enough to take the challenge?
 The answer…wait for it!

-Bocabella had a troubleshooting guy (who doesn’t, right?), Joan Martorell, an old Architecture teacher with a very keen eye on his students.
-So smart, he even saw the potential of a young lad, a former student with crazy visionary ideas.
-That student had been his collaborator in many projects as well.
-Thirty-one years old and that rookie was flying solo, already creating a unique Art Nouveau building in the Gràcia area, the Casa Vicens.
-If you haven’t seen it, for the sake of the story, please go there!
+Bocabella had a troubleshooting guy (who doesn’t, right?) name Joan Martorell.
+He was an old architecture professor with a keen eye on his students.
+With this talent, he saw the potential of a particular young lad, a former student with crazy visionary ideas.
+That student had also collaborated with him on many projects.
+Only thirty-one years old and that rookie was flying solo, already designing and building a unique Art Nouveau building in the Gràcia area, the Casa Vicens.
+If you haven’t seen it, for the sake of the story, please check it out!

-It seemed a perfect choice; the founder wanted a different vision, someone capable of breaking away from old ideas…neo-Gothic style was an old boring lover for a church.
-Finally, the new lead architect was picked in November 1893, the young padawan.
+It seemed like a perfect choice: the founder wanted a different vision, someone capable of breaking away from old ideas…neo-Gothic style was becoming an outdated and boring style for a church.
+No to worry, though; the new lead architect was picked in November 1893, the young padawan.
 His name was Antoni Gaudí.

-I know you want some more gossip, so go on and check the secuel to see how it goes…
+I know you want some more gossip, so go ahead and check the sequel to see how it goes…

 See you in my next post!

-If you haven´t been there, here I´ll leave a map to help you with the location 😉
+In case you haven’t been there yet, I’ll leave a map to help you find the location 😉